Liverpool Irish Festival is looking for new trustees.

 - HR expertise/knowledge*

-- Understanding and acceptance of the legal duties, responsibilities and liabilities of trusteeship
+- Understanding and acceptance of a trustee’s legal duties, responsibilities and liabilities.

 Personal style and behaviour